hantaray/AdventureQuest/README.md

 ## Run

-Download and execute the adventurequest.exe
+Download and execute the AdventureQuest.exe